 Among the ‘Spooky Plant-Monsters’.

 “‘Fear is the mind-killer…I will face my fear,” I mumble to myself, a-la-‘Dune’.
 Then, stepping through a floral border and up to a prehistoric palm, bark, “And what the zap is this?”
-My AR glasses respond, interpreting my self-talk as a command.
+Unexpectedly, my AR glasses glitch, interpreting my self-talk as a command.
 They boot out of standby, bracket the monster-palm, access GPS, information markers, and flare a pic on my lenses, night-blinding me.
 “Whoa – it’s zapping ‘Queen Sago’!”
-I jeer. “‘Cycas Circinalis’ – if I wanted to be precise.”
+I jeer. “‘Cycas Circinalis’ – if I want to be precise.”

 I’m irritated… Zapping AR!
 I pull the glasses off my face.